divush/divush.github.io/academics.md

 <link rel="stylesheet" href="/font-awesome-4.7.0/css/font-awesome.min.css">
 <link rel="stylesheet" href="/acads.css">

 I am currently pursuing a B.Tech - M.Tech Dual Degree in the Department of Computer Science and Engineering ([CSE](cse.iitk.ac.in)) at Indian Institute of Technology Kanpur ([IITK](iitk.ac.in)).
 The topic of my thesis is trying to solve the Reachability Problem for Mangrove Graphs in Deterministic Logarithmic Space.
 My advisor for the same is Dr. [Raghunath Tewari](cse.iitk.ac.in/users/rtewari).
 Apart from this, I am also interested in other areas of computer science.
 I do not believe much in distictions (makes it easier to classify courses, though) so I am keen on learning about all areas : Theory, Systems and AI/ML.
 Recently, I have started taking Machine Learning courses at IITK to explore the field.
-To know more you can find below, my course list and also a list of my projects with appropriate links.
+To know more you can find below, my course list, resume and also a list of my projects with appropriate links.

 <h4> <a class="toplink" href="#Courses"> Courses </a> &nbsp &nbsp &nbsp &nbsp &nbsp  <a class="toplink" href="#Projects"> Projects </a> &nbsp &nbsp &nbsp &nbsp &nbsp  <a href="/resume.pdf" target="\_blank"> Resume </a> </h4>